RTL Logo

-After months of suspicion, the names of two defendants in a recognition case have been released.
-Italian citizenship Brazilians were, in part, cleaned.
+After months under suspicion, the names of two defendants in a case involving the recognition of Italian citizenship for Brazilians have been, in part, cleared.

 The Court of Frosinone dismissed the charges of document fraud, omission and violation of immigration rules related to the recognition of Italian citizenship to descendants of Trentino people.
 According to the newspaper Ciociaria Today (see full page at the end of this article), only one of the defendants will be tried — for embezzlement, not for citizenship practices.